Disability rights in New Zealand: Making a complaint

-The Commission is an independent Crown entity responsible for administering the Human Rights Act 1993 and monitoring the Convention on the Rights of Persons with Disabilities.
-An individual can make a complain to the Human Rights Commission if they feel that their human rights have been breached.
+The commission is an independent Crown entity responsible for administering the Human Rights Act 1993 and monitoring the Convention on the Rights of Persons with Disabilities.
+An individual can make a complaint to the Human Rights Commission if they feel that their human rights have been breached.
 A complaint can be made in sign language with interpreters available.
-In addition, the Commission offers free and confidential services.
-It can advise complainants on whether the complaint is covered by the Human Rights Act and if the Commission can help through mediation.
+In addition, the commission offers free and confidential services.
+It can advise complainants on whether the complaint is covered by the Human Rights Act and if the commission can help through mediation.
 If mediation does not work, advice can be given on possible legal options.

-The Commission also developed guidelines for using disability rights language as a practical tool when referring to people with disability.
+The commission also developed guidelines for using disability rights language as a practical tool when referring to people with disability.
 However, the word-choice can reflect attitudes toward people with disability.
 Because of this, the Commission suggested to use people-centred language that recognises a person with disability is, first and foremost, a person.
 In their view, this is one of the many ways New Zealand can promote and respect the dignity of people with disability in accordance with the Disability Convention.

 Recognition of people with disabilities

 The International Day of Persons with Disabilities first started in 1992 and it is celebrated yearly on December 3.
 The United Nations promotes this day across the world to encourage a better understanding of disability issues.
 Each year has a different theme.
-For example, the theme for 2015 was “Inclusion matters: access and empowerment for people of all abilities”, which aimed at ensuring that people with disabilities are empowered to create and use opportunity.
+For example, the theme for 2015 was "Inclusion matters: access and empowerment for people of all abilities", which aimed at ensuring that people with disabilities are empowered to create and use opportunity.
 At this event, thousands of bright orange wristbands with "Inclusion Matters" written on them were sent out to organisations throughout New Zealand for the day of celebration and acknowledgement.
 The government of New Zealand believes that by wearing the wristband, "you are calling for the inclusion of disabled people into all areas of life."